Assessment Options for Students with Disabilities

 Virginia Alternate Assessment Program (VAAP)

 The VAAP is designed to evaluate the performance of students with significant cognitive disabilities.
-This assessment is available to students with significant cognitive disabilities in grades 3-8 and high schoolwho are working on academic standards that have been reduced in complexity and depth.
-Students who are instructed in the ASOL will be assessed with the VAAP.
-Content areas assessed each year align with SOL content areas assessed for non-disabled peers in Reading, Writing, Mathematics, Science, and History-Social Studies.
-Students instructed in the ASOL will earn the Applied Studies Diploma.
+This assessment is available to students with significant cognitive disabilities in grades 3-8 and high school who are working on academic standards that have been reduced in depth, breadth, and complexity.
+These content standards are referred to as the Virginia Essentialized Standards of Learning (VESOL).
+Content areas assessed each year align with SOL content areas assessed for their grade level peers in Reading, Writing, Mathematics, Science, and History-Social Science.
+Students instructed in the VESOL will earn the Applied Studies Diploma.